Chart Color Schemes

 Thornlands lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-By 2041, an aggregated SA2-level projection indicates the suburb of Thornlands is expected to grow by 3,792 persons, reflecting a total increase of 15.9% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by these projections or years beyond 2032, Queensland State Government's SA2 area projections are used; these were published in 2023 and based on 2021 data.
+However, as state projections do not provide age category splits, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilizing these state-level figures.
+Looking ahead with demographic trends, the suburb of Thornlands is projected to experience above median population growth among statistical areas analyzed by AreaSearch.
+By 2041, the area is expected to grow by an additional 3,159 persons, reflecting a total increase of 13.6% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population